-[Bogert was the author of Palm Springs, First Hundred Years, the source for many of the bio-sketches included in this unit.
-He was also the author of View from the Saddle - Characters Who Have Crossed My Trail, published in 2006.
-Frank Bogert died on March 26, 2009, at 99.]
+[Frank Bogert died on March 26, 2009 at the age of 99.
+Bogert was the author of Palm Springs, First Hundred Years, the source used for many of the bio-sketches included in this unit.
+He was also the author of View from the Saddle - Characters Who Have Crossed My Trail, published in 2006.]